adnanelamghari/big-parsing/README.md

 To simulate low memory constraints, your program should work with `node --max_old_space_size=50`

 ---
-This guide will walk you through using the backend of Curry application.
+This guide will walk you through using the backend of the application.

 ## Set up your workstation